ayoskovich/personalSite/content/post/2020-07-09-thoughts-on-the-ftc.en.md

 ### Zoom in

+The thesis here is that monopolization is not inherently illegal, which is a common misconception.

-I'd like to focus on #3, anticompetitive behavior, which is usually grouped into 2 types, horizontal conduct and single firm conduct.
-More info on these [here](https://www.ftc.gov/enforcement/anticompetitive-practices).
-Horizontal conduct is behavior happening __between__ firms (price fixing), and single firm conduct happens within an individual firm.
+I'd like to focus on #3, anticompetitive behavior, which is usually [grouped](https://www.ftc.gov/enforcement/anticompetitive-practices) into 2 types.

+1. Horizontal conduct: conduct __between__ firms
+2. Single firm conduct: conduct __within__ firms

+The first relates to agreements between competitors.
+The second relates to the actions of a single firm.

 A company having a monopoly is not inherently unlawful, and neither is attempting to get a monopoly position using aggressive methods.
 However by using unreasonable methods IS illegal.
 The FTC makes a very important distinction between these 2 things.
 And in the end, the FTC's job is to protect __consumers__, not protect competitors from competition.